Have you ever wondered why meditation makes you happy?

 Jon Kabat Zinn [Professor of Medicine Emeritus and creator of the Stress Reduction Clinic and the Center for Mindfulness in Medicine, Health Care, and Society at the University of Massachusetts Medical School] describes mindfulness this way: “Mindfulness is awareness that arises through paying attention, on purpose, in the present moment, non-judgementally.
 It’s about knowing what is on your mind.”.
 (7)

-When we practice mindfulness, we are being present moment mindful but focusing on what is happening in the mind itself.
+When we practice mindfulness, we are being present moment mindful but also focusing on what is happening in the mind itself.

 Researchers from Johns Hopkins University in Baltimore, MD and published in JAMA Internal Medicine, suggest that mindfulness significantly improves mental health and boosts happiness. (*8)